 Head chef Jonas Mikkelsen has been praised for some time, with top reviews in all major newspapers in Denmark, and yet few expected him to land his first Michelin star so soon.
 It’s been six years since he came to Hotel Frederiksminde.
 However, 2016 was the first real opportunity to get a Michelin star since the guide did not venture outside the big cities until this year.

 An Unforgettable Evening at Mindet

 Restaurant manager and sommelier Rasmus Mørch was our host this evening.
-He was a very pleasant waiter with a friendly attitude and true passion for his wines!
-The wine menu was about as rememberable as the meal.
-Definitely the best selection of fermented grape juice that we had on this long foodie trip through Denmark.
-Needless to say, it was all natural wines from winemakers with a story, which I am starting to find increasingly more interesting.
-Rasmus gave us just enough input on each wine, and if we asked he would tell us more.
+He was a very pleasant waiter with a friendly attitude and a true passion for wine.
+The wine menu was about as rememberable as the meal and definitely the best selection of natural wines that we had on this trip through Denmark.
+It was all wines from winemakers with an interesting story, or at least, Mørch was good at telling their stories.
+Rasmus gave us just enough input on each wine, and if we showed interest, he would tell us more.

 Experiencing a meal like this is almost like a dream.
 There are so many wonderful creations for the eyes and marvelous flavors for the palate.
 I have a strong feeling that Jonas Mikkelsen and hotel Frederiksminde will keep their star, or maybe add one more.
 In fact, a Michelin inspector was present in the restaurant this very evening.
 He identified himself afterward.
 Could it be that he was caught on camera as well?
 Watch my video and you might spot him.

 The next morning we woke up and went for a stroll in the beautiful surroundings of Hotel Frederiksminde.
 We walked in the garden, down to the beach, across the churchyard, on the cobbled streets through town, and all the way to the harbor.
 As we returned to have our breakfast a duck was taking its morning bath in the pond outside.
 Prestø is truly a place of harmony.